marcianosr/ReactNotes/README.md

 ## Components

-### Stateful vs Stateless
+### Statefull vs Stateless
 If you don't need other methods other than render, you don't need to create a statefull component.
-Instead create a stateless.
+Instead create a stateless component:

 ```
   const stateless = (props) => {